Rom91370/ML_Stock_Market_basic_pred/README.md

 # ML_Stock_Market_basic_pred
-This repo is to initiate Algo trading
+This repo is my first step to Algo trading